SimpTek: Bringing New Brunswick’s Innovation Power to the Smart Grid

 ONB: That’s an attractive value proposition.

-Hasan: That’s not all, however.
-They also get empowerment via rebates and personalized recommendations from us and their utility.
+Hasan: They also get empowerment via rebates and personalized recommendations from us and their utility.
 For example, if a utility wanted to promote a rebate on efficient hot water systems, they will know which of their customers are most in need of efficient hot water solutions.
 This will come from their customers’ energy use profiles.
-If they want to find customers in downtown Fredericton with inefficient energy usage on hot water, and wish to offer them a rebate program, they’ll be able to do so in a targeted manner.

 ONB: And on the utility side?

 Hasan: Utilities get a great engagement platform.
 Previously, they would throw out any number of mass-targeted programs.
 They weren’t aimed at particular audiences or people that would be likely candidates.
 It’s also difficult to measure the success of a program after it’s over.
-With our dashboard for utilities, these companies will be able to identify how many people actually engaged with their programs.
+With our utilities dashboard these companies will be able to identify how many people actually engaged their programs.

-Hasan: In university, my co-founders (COO Keelen Gagnon and Product Manager Lionel Fernandes) and I were about to do our final design assignment, and we decided we didn’t want to do a traditional project.
+Hasan: In university, my co-founders (COO Keelen Gagnon and Product Manager Lionel Fernandes) and I were about to do our final design assignment.
+We decided we didn’t want to do a traditional project.
 You spend a year doing research and it goes on the shelf.
 Then later someone else comes along and does something different with it, or tears it apart and starts from scratch.

 We decided to do something different; something that could really bring about change.
 That’s how we came to the Technology Management & Entrepreneurship (TME) program and their Technology Commercialization Program (TCP).
-We joined that initiative and started it with a different idea—a wearable technology offering—that we ended up not running with.
+We joined that initiative and started it with a different idea—wearable technology—that we ended up not running with.